 If you a have a good, even a mediocre, plan, then you are more likely to lose weight and achieve your fitness goals than if you don’t.

-In my experience, the best workout plan involves working out three to four times—depending on your current fitness level, and training goals of course.
+In my experience, the best workout plan involves working out three to four times—depending on your current fitness level, and training goals.

-If you have never been to a gym, then make sure to ask a trainer for some advice—or hire them if you have the budget for it.
-It’s important that you start off on the right foot, and build it up the right way.
+If you have never been to a gym, then ask a trainer for some advice—or hire them if you have the budget for it.
+It’s important that you start off on the right foot and build it up the right way.

-One of the best ways I know of—in addition to taking regular fitness tests—to measure your fitness progress (or lack thereof) is keeping track of your training routines and cycles in a workout journal.
+One of the best ways I know of—along with regular fitness tests—to measure your fitness progress (or lack thereof) is keeping track of your training routines and cycles in a workout journal.

-So please get workout diary and start keeping tabs on all of your training sessions, workout routines, daily miles, weights used, reps performed, the number of sets, energy levels, performance numbers and everything else.
+So, please get a workout diary to keep tabs on all of your training sessions, workout routines, daily miles, weights used, reps performed, the number of sets, energy levels, performance numbers and everything else.

-The best way to make sure that you are going to do your workouts is to schedule them the same way you schedule an important work meeting or family event.
+To ensure training consistency, schedule your workouts the same way you schedule an important work meeting or family event.

-By giving your workouts the same attention and urgency you give to your school deadlines, work meeting, social events and grocery lists, and due taxes, you will increase the odds of following through and staying consistent with your training program—especially if you are running a hectic life schedule.
+By giving your training routine the same urgency you give to your school deadlines, work meeting, and unpaid taxes, you will increase the odds of following through and staying consistent with it—especially if you are leading a hectic life.

-Therefore, spend at least 10 minutes on Sunday evenings to schedule your workouts for the week the same way you would with other obligations.
+Therefore, spend at least 10 minutes on Sunday evenings to plan your workouts for the week the same way you would with other obligations.

 Take at least two workouts and schedule them like an appointment that you don’t miss—these will be the most important workouts of the week—preferably a total-body strength workout and an intense cardio session.

-Jut down on your daily calendar the exact time you are going to exercise and treat your workouts like unbreakable commitment.
+Jut down on your daily calendar the exact time you are going to exercise.
+Then treat your workouts like unbreakable commitment.